Louisreed/nothing-bitcoin-glyph/README.md

 # Bitcoin Glyph Toy for Nothing Phone 3

-A Bitcoin price tracker toy for Nothing phones that displays live Bitcoin prices and a Bitcoin icon on the phone's Glyph interface.
+A Bitcoin price tracker toy for the Nothing Phone 3 that displays live Bitcoin prices and a Bitcoin icon on the phone's Glyph Matrix interface.

 ## Features

 - 🪙 **Live Bitcoin Price Tracking**: Fetches current Bitcoin prices every 5 minutes
-- 📱 **Glyph Interface Integration**: Displays information on Nothing phone's iconic Glyph interface
+- 📱 **Glyph Matrix Integration**: Displays information on Nothing Phone 3's iconic Glyph Matrix interface
 - 🔄 **Toggle Display**: Long press to switch between Bitcoin icon and price display
 - 🎨 **Bitcoin-themed UI**: Orange Bitcoin colors and modern design
 - 🚀 **Automatic Updates**: Background service handles price updates seamlessly

 ## Requirements

-- Nothing Phone (Phone 1, Phone 2, or Phone 2a)
+- **Nothing Phone 3 ONLY** - This app is specifically designed for the Nothing Phone 3 with Glyph Matrix display
 - Android 14 (API level 34) or higher
 - Internet connection for price updates
 - **GlyphMatrixSDK.aar** file from Nothing's developer program

+⚠️ **Important**: This app does NOT work on Nothing Phone 1, Phone 2, Phone 2a, Phone 2a Plus, Phone 3a, or Phone 3a Pro.
+Only the Nothing Phone 3 has the Glyph Matrix display required for this app.

 ## Installation